 We focus our work on the major health policy issues facing the nation.
 This means that we do not completely control our own agenda.
 We need to “be there” with information and analysis and timely journalism on whatever major health policy issues are on the national agenda.
 We have also chosen to focus on other issues that are critically important but may not decide elections or make or break budgets or appear as frequently on the national news — such as HIV/AIDS and health disparities.
 Overall, we try to inform discussion and debate on major issues that affect millions of people, and to elevate the national level of debate on health issues.
 Our approach is almost equal parts policy analysis and communications: developing new information on national health issues, synthesizing the best information from others, and helping to explain health policy issues to an understandably confused public by ourselves and with news organization partners.

 We also have a very actively involved Board of Trustees.
-The Trustees provide oversight, approve all major funding and investment decisions, and work closely with me to set directions and determine strategy.
+The Trustees provide oversight, approve spending levels and all major funding and investment decisions, and work closely with me to set directions and determine strategy.
 Board members serve two five-year terms.
 Because we are an operating organization, our Trustees have an extra responsibility; we are directly accountable for what we do.
 We also work to keep past Trustees involved with KFF: for example, by inviting them to retreat meetings.

-We have a clear sense of audience: policymakers, opinion leaders and the media are our core audience, and we try to reach the general public through our news service and an increasing body of consumer information we produce, from cartoon animations explaining the Affordable Care Act to a widely used calculator that enables people to put in their zip code and some basic information to see what kind of deal they will get on an insurance policy under the ACA.
+We have a clear sense of audience: policymakers, opinion leaders and the media are our core audience, and we try to reach the general public through our news service and a growing body of consumer information we produce, from cartoon animations explaining the Affordable Care Act to a widely used calculator that enables people to put in their zip code and some basic information to see what kind of deal they will get on an insurance policy under the ACA.

 For this reason, the Kaiser Family Foundation places a special premium on communications and uses a wide range of strategies to cut through the information overload in health.
 These include operating a variety of large-scale online information resources, including kff.org, our main organizational website, kaiserhealthnews.org, our free, health news service, as well as several web portals and an active social media presence for our organization as well as our experts.
 Our overall goal is to provide free access to the same kind of information and events insiders have to national and global audiences interested in health policy.

 Our philosophy has always been to integrate communications into our program activities.
 This means that communication is everybody’s job at our foundation and is viewed as a central part of everything we do.
 The job of drafting a press release, answering a reporter’s question, designing public-service campaigns or putting something on the web is not something simply handed off to a communications officer at the end of the hall or an outside consultant; everybody is involved.
 We take press releases especially seriously; they are the place, in a page or at most two, where we need to decide what a complex study actually says and what the “news” is.

 It is a fact of life that if policymakers and persons in the media don’t know who you are, they are not likely to pay much attention to what you do or say.
 Having a trusted “brand” was especially important to us given the role we play.
 And a clear identity was also important in our case to distinguish ourselves from Kaiser Permanente, with whom we have no connection, except for the founding family name we share and the occasional misdirected letters I get from the HMO’s enrollees — both disgruntled and pleased.